modotte/SAL/README.md

 - User can review mod source links for security reasons *or* add more mods of their choice into `configuration.json` file that comes with the software.
 No need to change the software code or rebuild the software.
-- Free and open source, under MIT license.
+- Free and open source, under GPL-3.0 license.

 ### Disclaimer